califa23/screwIdentifier/README.md

 * viewing.py
   * This file allows us to view the images in the created dataset from datasetmaker.py.
 (Mainly for debugging purposes.)

+## More Information
+For more information and a detailed walk through: http://johncalifano.info/#/app-projects-screw-identifier